mrlonis/mrlonis-nx-monorepo/README.md

-# Mrlonis - Nx Angular - Monorepo
+# Mrlonis - Nx - Monorepo

 This project was generated using [Nx](https://nx.dev).